 As humans, we love to think of ourselves as intellectual, rational, calm, and controlled beings.
 In our daily tasks the mind seems to be strong and decisive, but when we are faced with conflict and turbulent conditions we are reminded of how emotionally driven we are.
 When things get tough, our rationality seems to vanish, and we become vulnerable to all types of destructive emotions.

-Intelligence, theory, and knowledge will do nothing for you when your mind is overran by your emotional responses.
+Intelligence, theory, and knowledge will do nothing for you when your mind is overrun by your emotional responses.
 In order to counterbalance this weakness, it is necessary to instill strength, discipline, and presence of mind into your armor.

 Mindfulness is attention and situational awareness used to reduce stress, increase focus and optimize your performance in the present moment.
-Mindfulness based training is also referred to as resiliency training, brain training and emotional intelligence training.
+Mindfulness-based training is also referred to as resiliency training, brain training, and emotional intelligence training.

-Learn More About Mindfulness Based Meditation:
+Learn More About Mindfulness-Based Meditation:

 - Mindful Meditation to Manage Anxiety

 - Notice Your Surroundings | A Simple Daily Mindfulness Exercise

 Fear is not an option when entering battle.
 Not only does fear have the tendency to override your ability to think rationally, but fear is an emotionally charged reaction.
 An emotion that feeds on the unknown and will end up leading your mind further away from the reality of events.

 By intentionally exposing yourself to situations that provoke fear (without putting yourself in danger), you will develop a better sense of your emotional responses and your presence of mind will grow stronger.
 Stepping into the unknown will give you confidence and reduce your anxieties.

 Conflict teaches you how to be open minded about your weaknesses.
 Your mind will become tempered and you will emerge from conflicts tougher than when you faced them.